-Belinda (nor her real name, of course) was a housewife who became a mother later in life, after 40.
-She came from what I would consider to be a privileged background: living in a luxurious country home with her family and with plenty of time and resources to pursue her interests.
+Belinda (nor her real name, of course) was a housewife who became a mother later in life, in her late thirties.
+Like the majority of my clients, she came from a privileged background: living in a luxurious country home with her family and with plenty of time and resources to pursue her interests.

-As we got to know each other she told me that she recently discovered that she was suffering from what appeared to be an autoimmune disorder that affected her digestive tract.
+She recently discovered that she was suffering from an autoimmune disorder that affected her digestive tract.
 She was under the care of a (private) medical specialist who was carrying out tests to establish the exact nature and severity of her problem.
 Whilst doing various blood tests it also transpired that she was deficient in a number of vitamins hence she was feeling lethargic most of the time.

-The first step was to create a new routine that would integrate multiple exercise sessions each week into her existing schedule.
+The first step to get her into the best shape of her life was to create a bespoke fitness program that would seamlessly integrate multiple exercise sessions each week into her existing schedule.
 We also looked at her nutritional habits and where she could make changes to both support her weight loss goals and help her manage her autoimmune disorder.
 We devised an initial protocol and we set to work.

-Of course, although her body was becoming stronger and more shapely as the weeks went by she wasn’t quite achieving the extreme leanness that she was hoping for.
-Fortunately, after many tests, exams and more medical investigations her consultant concluded that she was suffering from coeliac disease and backed up my nutritional suggestions to avoid gluten rich foods and try the gluten free versions instead.
+After many tests her consultant concluded that she was suffering from coeliac disease and backed up my nutritional suggestions to avoid gluten rich foods and try the gluten free versions instead.
 She was also prescribed vitamin supplements and injections to help with her energy levels.

-Unfortunately when suffering from a gluten intolerance people can suffer a fair amount of damages to their intestinal tract.
+Unfortunately people affected by a gluten intolerance can suffer a fair amount of damages to their intestinal tract.
 This makes the absorption of nutrients difficult and even when eating all the “right foods” you can still end up suffering from malnutrition and a lot of inflammation.
 Taking digestive enzymes can be of help as they break down the food in such a way that makes absorption of nutrients easy.
-They are not a miracle cure but they can be extremely useful in these circumstances.
+They are not a cure but they can be extremely useful in these circumstances.

 As soon as she incorporated these simple changes into her diet her body also started to change.
 The bloating was gradually disappearing and so was the slight water retention.
 As the vitamins were starting to take effect her energy levels started to increase.
-We were on a winning streak but then… she started slacking with the exercise and now the “reasons” were being used to justify why she couldn’t possibly find 10 minutes to do a round of Tabata intervals once or twice per week in between our metabolic boosting and body building sessions.
+We were on a winning streak and heading towards that best shape ever but then… she started slacking with the exercise and now the “reasons” were being used to justify why she could no longer find 10 minutes to do a round of Tabata intervals once or twice per week in between our metabolic boosting workouts.

 The turning point

-The big turnaround came when the holiday was booked and at that point she suddenly transformed into Mrs Motivator and never skipped a workout with or without me there.
-She discovered that she had the determination of the Terminatrix within her and she wasn’t going to stop.
+The big turnaround came when the holiday was booked and at that point she suddenly transformed into Mrs Motivator.
+She never skipped a workout with or without me there.
+She discovered that she had the determination of the Terminatrix within her and she wasn’t going to stop until she got into her “best shape ever”.
 In fact, I had to start reminding her of the importance of rest periods and letting go from time to time!